maennchen/ZipStream-PHP/README.md

 Please see the [LICENSE](LICENSE) file for licensing and warranty information.

-The latest version of this software is available at the following URL: https://github.com/maennchen/ZipStream-PHP.

 ## Installation

 Simply add a dependency on maennchen/zipstream-php to your project's composer.json file if you use Composer to manage the dependencies of your project.
 Use following command to add the package to your project's dependencies: